I am sure many of you use this oEmbed feature in WordPress to embed content directly from popular websites such as Youtube and Twitter.

 - 33. Reddit Comments

 - 34. ReverbNation

 - 35. Speaker Deck

 - 36. VideoPress

 - Future of oEmbed in WordPress

 First, how does embedding content works in WordPress?

-The embed feature in WordPress is powered by technology called oEmbed which allows an embedded representation of a URL on third party sites.
+The embed feature in WordPress is powered by a format called oEmbed which allows an embedded representation of a URL on third party sites.

 As defined in WordPress codex, oEmbed is a protocol for site A (such as your blog) to ask site B (such as YouTube) for the HTML needed to embed content from site B.

 To embed content from one of the supporting websites, just past the resource URL own its own in the content area.
 For example, I have posted link for one of the tweets below.